uri-library-data-services/iassist-preview/content/blog/google-has-acquired-gapminders-trendalyzer-software.md

 *The official Google Blog*, March 16, 2007, by Marissa Mayer

 > In this regard, we are excited to announce that we have acquired
-> Gapminder\'s Trendalyzer software, and we welcome the Trendalyzer team
+> Gapminder's Trendalyzer software, and we welcome the Trendalyzer team
 > to Google.
 Trendalyzer generates moving graphics and other novel
 > effects in the display of facts, figures, and statistics in
 > presentations.
 In its nimble hands, Trendalyzer views development